-Local authorities undertake their activities to satisfy the needs of local society, improve their living conditions, assure the optimal use of local resources and protect natural environment.
-Although these needs vary and evolve with changing conditions, having stable job, coherent with education, skills and qualifications seems to be the permanent need.
-Working and earning money enables self-financing, allows realizing aspirations and gives specific position in local community.
-However, workers can be characterized by different education levels, qualifications or wage expectations but they are relatively immobile.
+Local authorities undertake their activities to satisfy the needs of local community, improve their living conditions, assure optimal use of local resources and protect natural environment.
+Although these needs vary and evolve with changing conditions, having stable job, coherent with education, skills and qualifications seems to be the permanent needs.
+Working and earning money enables self-financing and realizing aspirations.
+Workers can be characterized by different education levels, qualifications or wage expectations but they are relatively immobile.
 Thus, different people apply for a job in the same region.
 Therefore, satisfying various needs concerning job and income in the local area, delimited by commuting distance, requires the existence of various units offering different workplaces.